guerinsylvain/training-openid-connect/README.md

 ## SPA Considerations

-Because this training is showcasing an asp.net server-side application.
+Because this training is showcasing an asp.net server-side application...

 ### Why not Implicit Flow?